 STEP 1: CHOOSE THE RIGHT TRAVEL BAG FOR YOUR TRIP

-Before you even begin deciding what to pack, it’s important to find a travel bag that's as versatile as you need it to be, while also fitting all your stuff and being easy to carry.
+Before you even begin deciding what to pack for your vacation, it’s important to find a travel bag that's as versatile as you need it to be, while also fitting all your stuff and being easy to carry.
 Consider the length of your trip, as well as if it’s an international vacation, if you’ll be using budget airlines, and your primary activities—all of these considerations impact which bag is best for your trip.

 Wherever you're planning to go, pick luggage that is versatile, lightweight, and big enough to hold all your travel essentials.
 The most important decision you'll make is (as far as luggage is concerned) is buying a bag that has an awesome warranty.
 Traveling with a piece of luggage with a broken wheel, handle, or zipper is the absolute worst!
 Brands that back their gear with stand-up warranties build that promised durability into their gear.

-Travel Tip : Picking the right travel luggage is an important step not only on this trip, but all of your future trips as well.
+Travel Tip: Picking the right travel luggage is an important step not only on this trip, but all of your future trips as well.
 Use the Eagle Creek’s Buying Guide for luggage, travel packs, carry-ons and duffel bags to easily assess exactly the right bag for your travel style and situation.
-You may need more than one bag in your collection, but you can narrow down the list of choices based on what will be the most useful to you most of the time, and what best fits everything you need to pack.
+You may need more than one bag in your collection, but you can narrow down the list of choices based on what will be the most useful to you most of the time, and what best fits everything you need to pack for your vacations.

 STEP 2: ORGANIZE YOUR TRAVEL ESSENTIALS